 For those who’ve yet to get the memo, Tel Aviv is having a moment.
 It’s the destination to beat all others – a beach holiday and city break tied up in one.
-Come May, it’s a real scene by the beach, with activity spilling outdoors.
+Come May, it’s a real scene by the shore.
 Chic restaurant terraces serve up moreish plates, catering to locals and boutique hotel guests (we’re looking at you at The Norman residents) who’ve been guided to their tables by those in the know.
 For a culture fix, head to the old part of the city, Jaffa, where modern ideas abound within ancient stone walls (but that’s for you to discover).

 The Scottish Highlands, Scotland

 Don’t be judgey, the Algarve has a lot more to offer than touristy resorts and package holidays.
-(If you’ve scrolled through Instagram recently you’ll already be clued in on the region’s best spots.)
-This coastal sliver of southern Europe has some epic beaches and in May things really heat up.
+(If you’ve scrolled through Instagram recently, you’ll already be clued in on the region’s best spots.)
+This coastal sliver of southern Europe has some epic beaches and in May things really warm up.
 Away from the hustle and bustle, the Algarve region offers a largely under-the-radar summertime retreat.
 Surfers should head for Praia da Amoreira, in Aljezur, while sun worshippers are likely to drop towel on São Rafael beach.
 Do tear yourself away from the seaside at some stage though – the regional fare’s reputation is on the up and up (as its Michelin-starred eateries can attest).

 Otherworldly volcanic craters, thermal lagoons, and lush waterfalls – yep, you’re in Reykjavik.
 June is peak season for majestic animal sightings – be they blue whales or grizzly bears – so mark your calendars if this presents particular appeal.
 The stark beauty of the Icelandic wilderness is captivating all year round, its changing terrain catering to an array of explorers – from divers to extremist hikers.
 Make Sandhotel your city base for exploring the hinterland.

 The Second City should be your first choice when settling on where to spend and celebrate 4 July, and the rest of the month thereafter.
-Chicago really comes into its own in the summer – by July temperatures are in the high twenties.
+Chicago really shines in the summer – by July temperatures are in the high twenties.
 With parks galore, the city offers a robust programme of outdoor concerts – most famously, Lollapalooza.
 Stock up on picnic provisions of savoury or sweet bakes from Bang Bang Pie Shop (our favourite branch is located in Logan Square).
 Alternatively, seek shade – and a little culture fix – at renowned arts spots including Steppenwolf and The Museum of Contemporary Art Chicago.

 Stockholm is the Scandi capital of cool.
 Catering to a variety of travellers – whether your point of focus is shopping, eating well, or lapping up design inspiration –, the city’s 14 islands will leave you spoilt for choice.
 A seasonal city, it’s best to visit in either the summer or winter.
 We’d opt for the former, when the terraces of the city come alive.
 Roam the cobbled streets populated with edgy gastro bars and Michelin-starred eateries to a soundtrack of electronic, pop, rock, and hip hop.
 The long nights bring an endless party vibe; expect bars and cafés to stay open until the early hours.